Peter Arnett: Early life

+Journalism career

 Vietnam

 During his early years in journalism, Arnett worked in Southeast Asia, largely based in Bangkok.
-In 1960 he started publishing a small English-language newspaper in Laos.
-Eventually, he made his way to Vietnam, which the French had abandoned after being defeated at Dien Bien Phu by communists from North Vietnam.
+In 1960, he started publishing a small English-language newspaper in Laos.
+Eventually, he made his way to Vietnam.

 Arnett became a reporter for the Associated Press, based in Saigon in the South, in the years when the United States began to get involved in the civil conflict and through the Vietnam War.
 On 7 July 1963, in what became known as the Double Seven Day scuffle, he was injured in a widely reported physical altercation between a group of western journalists and South Vietnamese undercover police.
 The reporters were trying to cover Buddhist protests against the South Vietnamese government.
-His articles, such as "Death of Supply Column 21," about an event during Operation Starlite in August 1965, resulted in raising the ire of the American government, which had been increasing the number of forces in the region.
+His articles, such as "Death of Supply Column 21", about an event during Operation Starlite in August 1965, angered the U.S. government, which had been increasing the number of forces in the region.

 Arnett accompanied troops on dozens of missions, including the battle of Hill 875, in November 1967.
 An American detachment was sent to rescue another unit that was stranded in hostile territory, and the rescuers were nearly killed during the operation.
 In September 1972, Arnett joined a group of U.S. peace activists, including William Sloane Coffin and David Dellinger, on a trip to Hanoi, North Vietnam, to accept three American prisoners of war for return to the United States.

 Arnett wrote in an unvarnished manner when reporting stories of ordinary soldiers and civilians.
-Arnett's writing was often criticised by administration spokesmen as negative, who wanted to keep reporting of the war positive.
+His writing was often criticised by administration spokesmen as negative, who wanted to keep reporting of the war positive.
 General William Westmoreland, President Lyndon B. Johnson and others in power put pressure on the AP to get rid of or transfer Arnett from the region.

+"It became necessary to destroy the town to save it"

-In what is considered one of his iconic dispatches, published on 7 February 1968, Arnett wrote about the Battle of Bến Tre: "'It became necessary to destroy the town to save it,' a United States major said today.
+In what is considered one of his iconic dispatches, published on 7 February 1968, Arnett wrote about the Battle of Bến Tre: It became necessary to destroy the town to save it,' a United States major said today.
 He was talking about the decision by allied commanders to bomb and shell the town regardless of civilian casualties, to rout the Vietcong."
 The quotation was gradually altered in subsequent publications, eventually becoming the more familiar, "We had to destroy the village in order to save it."
 The accuracy of the original quotation and its source have often been called into question.
 Arnett never revealed his source, except to say that it was one of four officers he interviewed that day.
-US Army Major Phil Cannella, the senior officer present at Bến Tre, suggested the quotation might have been a distortion of something he said to Arnett.
+U.S. Army Major Phil Cannella, the senior officer present at Bến Tre, suggested the quotation might have been a distortion of something he said to Arnett.
 The New Republic at the time attributed the quotation to US Air Force Major Chester L. Brown.
-In Walter Cronkite's 1971 book, Eye on the World, Arnett reasserted the quotation was something "one American major said to me in a moment of revelation."
+In Walter Cronkite's 1971 book, Eye on the World, Arnett reasserted the quotation was something "one American major said to me in a moment of revelation".